BrianRushton/metric-piano/README.md

 The decision of where to put the black keys is tricky.
 On a real piano, the groups of 3 and 5 white keys have a mathematical basis, since major thirds and fifths relate to each other with nice proportions.
 I haven't seen anything like that on this metric scale.
 The least impactful change might have been to keep the first group the same and remove the last black and white key (A# and B).
 But then you'd get two groups of two black keys, and that would be hard to tell them apart.
 So I went with one group of one and one of three.
 I'm open to other suggestions, especially if there's a meaningful mathematical reason for it.
 But let's face it: No matter what we do, these intervals are going to sound off.

+### How could I get a real-live version of this amazing piano?
+Pianos are expensive to make, but you could definitely tune a piano to the metric notes, and just ignore two notes in every octave.
+(You could duplicate M1 and M2 for D# and E, or maybe even just disconnect those strings.)
+I guess tuning a stringed instrument would be eaiser.

 ## How to Use
 If you download this project, you can just double click piano.html to open the piano in your browser.
 (It isn't currently published to the web.)